Mail Server: -

 $CONF['admin_email'] = '';

-7B- Now start browser and open this URL: http://mail.tony.in/postfixadmin/setup.php
+Save and Exit from File7B- Now start browser and open this URL: http://mail.tony.in/postfixadmin/setup.php

 Troubleshooting: -You may get error:- Invalid query: Specified key was too long; max key length is 1000 bytes